Monomer dosage

 Description

-Monomer determination involves identifying and quantifying residues of unpolymerized starting substances in polymer materials.
-These residual monomers originate from the polymerization process and can remain trapped in the material matrix.
-Their presence is a major issue in the food packaging, cosmetics, and consumer materials sectors, as they can migrate into finished products and pose a risk to human health.
+Monomer analysis involves identifying and quantifying the residues of unpolymerized starting materials in polymeric materials.
+These residual monomers originate from the polymerization process and can remain trapped within the material matrix.
+Their presence is a major concern in the food packaging, cosmetics, and consumer materials sectors, as they can migrate into finished products and pose a risk to human health.

-Monomer control is therefore essential to ensure consumer safety, assess the quality of materials and verify compliance with current regulations.
+Monomer control is therefore essential to ensure consumer safety, assess material quality and verify compliance with applicable regulations.

 Analytical methods